nVVEBd/php-sessions-express/README.md

 ```
 ### Initial release
   - This is the initial release, with minimal testing.
 Use at your own risk.
+But I'll be updating as much as I can.

+### Roadmap
+	- Change to Jasmine Testing Framework
+	- Extend Test cases (testing for a empty session file, ...)
+	- Implementing serialize() function

+### Ideas
+	And I'll be adding new ideas as I go along. <h2>Suggestions are welcome!!!</h2>